5 Key Technology Decisions for a Scalable MVP

 A more dynamic approach would be to follow a Buy, Validate, and Build Methodology.
 In an earlier opportunity where we had a chance to work with a payment gateway, our client bought a payment aggregator’s license instead of building it.
 The goal of the MVP was to reduce the time of checkout and enhance the experience – which could be achieved without building the complete payment aggregator from scratch.

 As a solution, we loaded it with features that solved the primary problem and fetched us paying customers.
 Then we replaced the payment aggregator with our own to improve margins.
-This helped us get the MVP ready on time and open the revenue stream, get the product market-fit and then work on profitability.
+This helped us get the MVP product ready on time and open the revenue stream, get the product-market-fit and then work on profitability.
 The Buy-Validate-Build Methodology helped us validate and fail fast!

-To summarize, consider these technology decisions while building MVP
+To summarize, consider these technological decisions while building MVP